 - Parents or teachers should contact the Pastoral team if they have concerns regarding a specific child.
 The pastoral team should establish whether there is concern across the curriculum regarding this student.
-The pastoral team will raise with the SENDCo. - SENDCo should contact parents and discuss intervention. - If students are identified as having dyslexic tendencies they will then be added to the list of students with dyslexic tendencies and staff will be provided with generic strategies for supporting these students. - A small cohort of these students who need further support will attend spelling groups and will be added to SEND Support level.
+The pastoral team will raise with the SENDCO. - SENDCo or LPIP will contact parents and discuss intervention. - If students are identified as having dyslexic tendencies they will then be added to the list of students with dyslexic tendencies and staff will be provided with generic strategies for supporting these students. - A small cohort of these students who need further support will attend Literacy groups and will be added to SEND Support level.